JoyRichardson/Schoool_District_Analysis/README.md

-# Schoool_District_Analysis
+# School_District_Analysis
-Aggregate data and showcase trends fo r the School Board/Superintendent
+Aggregate data and showcase trends and school performances for the School Board/Superintendent to use for school budgets and priorities.